proxy-wasm/proxy-wasm-cpp-sdk/docs/building.md

 docker build -t wasmsdk:v2 -f Dockerfile-sdk .
 ```

-The docker image can be used for compiling wasm files.
+The docker image can be used for compiling C++ plugin code into Wasm modules.

 ### Creating a project for use with the Docker build image